jimmoffitt/FloodSocial/enroll/README.md

 For this tutorial, I decided to develop the app under one account, then deploy the production version under a second one.
 You may choose to use a single account for both development and production.

 We'll take the following steps to deploy to Heroku:

 + Create the production Twitter app with Account Activity API enabled, generate keys and tokens.
 + Update code to use keys and tokens of the production app.
-+ Review Welcome Message contents and make any neccessary revisions.
++ Stand-up Web app.
+  + Implement GET route to receive CRC requests from Twitter via the Account Activity API.
+  + Implement POST route to receive Direct Message events via the Account Activity API.
++ Set Webhook Configuration.
+  + Make POST request with Webhook consumer URL.

-+ Generate Webhook ID and subscribe that and the Webhook 'event reciever' URL with the Twitter Account Activity API.
+Generate Webhook ID and subscribe that and the Webhook 'event reciever' URL with the Twitter Account Activity API.
   + Register your webhook URL with your app using POST account_activity/webhooks.
   + Use the returned webhook_id to add user subscriptions with POST account_activity/webhooks/:webhook_id/subscriptions.

++ Set Default Welcome Message.
+  + Review Welcome Message contents and make any neccessary revisions.